Childebrand94/terminal-projects/README.md

 ## Game Objective

 A random word will be generated for you.
-You have to guess the word my typing in letters.
-Every time a wrong letter if guessed a asci art of the hangman will be displayed.
+You have to guess the word by typing in letters.
+Every time a wrong letter is guessed, the asci art of the hangman will be displayed.
 Guess all the correct letters to win the game.

-At anytime quit can be typed into the terminal to end the game.
+`quit` can be typed into the terminal to end the game anytime.

 # Random Password Generator